Cvmcosta/ltijs/docs/provider.md

 Ltijs relies on cookies for part of the validation process, but in some development environments, cookies might not be able to be set, for instance if you are trying to set cross domain cookies over an insecure http connection.

-In situations like this you can set the `devMode` field as true and Ltijs will stop trying to validate the cookies and will instead use the information obtained through the `Ltik` token to retrieve the correct context information.
+In situations like this you can set the `devMode` field as true and Ltijs will stop trying to validate the cookies and will instead use the information obtained through the `ltik` token to retrieve the correct context information.

 ```javascript
 // Setup provider example